 Deadwood, South Dakota

-Deadwood is more popular than ever, thanks to a successful HBO series (2004-6) that featured the 19th century Wild West town and its skanky yet colorful characters.
-Though the series was filmed in California, the outdoor set in Santa Clarita (Gorn Battle country) was inspired by historic photos of the original Deadwood.
-The real town of Deadwood, SD, even had plans to construct an Old West town facade partly inspired by the series, but its cancellation put an end to that.
+Deadwood has enjoyed a surge in popularity thanks to a successful HBO series (2004-6) that featured the 19th century Wild West town and its skanky yet colorful characters.
+Although the series was filmed in California, its outdoor set in Santa Clarita (Gorn Battle country) was inspired by historic photos of the original Deadwood.
+The real town of Deadwood even had plans to construct an Old West town facade partly inspired by the series, but its cancellation put an end to that.

 Whatever.
 We liked ol' Deadwood even before the TV hoopla, with its gritty museums, casinos, low key Chinese Opium Tunnel Tour, monuments and grave sites of Wild West legends.
 Nestled in the crook of an evergreen-forested gulch, the attractions run along a road or two through town.

-The most important event is the poker game in Saloon #10 on August 2, 1876, where the sniveling coward Jack McCall snuck up and shot Wild Bill Hickok in the back of the head.
+The most important event in Deadwood history was a poker game in Saloon #10 on August 2, 1876, where the sniveling coward Jack McCall snuck up and shot Wild Bill Hickok in the back of the head.
 Hickok had arrived in Deadwood only a few weeks earlier, played a succession of card games, and never in his life sat with his back to the door.
 Until that day.

-Judge Kuykendall is in a show performed every night during the summer (except Sundays) -- the Trial of Jack McCall.
+The events of that day are restaged every night during the summer (except Sundays) in the Trial of Jack McCall.
 The show is free, and starts with a live gunfight on Main Street at 7:30 pm, then moves into the Masonic Temple for the trial.

 Today, the bar called Old Style Saloon #10 is neither the original saloon where Hickok was done in, nor the original location.
-According to the Judge over at the wax museum, they don't even display the real Death Chair -- just one that resembles it.
-But it is a must-see -- a museum and tourist destination during the day, and a rowdy wet t-shirt party bar at night (though perhaps only during wet t-shirt season and the Sturgis rally).
+According to Judge Kuykendall, a performer in the Jack McCall show, the real Death Chair isn't even on display -- just one that resembles it.
+But Old Style Saloon #10 is nevertheless a must-see -- a museum and tourist destination during the day, and a rowdy wet t-shirt party bar at night (although maybe only during wet t-shirt season and the Sturgis rally).